AdobeDocs/experience-manager-64.en/help/assets/managing-multiple-assets.md

 ## Configure limit for bulk metadata update {#configure-limit-for-bulk-metadata-update}

-To prevent DOS like situation, AEM limits the number of parameters supported in a Sling request.
-When updating metadata of many assets in one go, you may reach the limit and the metadata does not get updated for more assets.
-AEM generates the following warning in the logs:
+To prevent DOS like situation, [!DNL Experience Manager] limits the number of parameters supported in a Sling request.
+When updating metadata of many assets in one go, you may reach the limit and the metadata does not get updated for more assets. [!DNL Experience Manager] generates the following warning in the logs:

 `org.apache.sling.engine.impl.parameters.Util Too many name/value pairs, stopped processing after 10000 entries`